-It has a data cap of 2GB, but it can be bumped up to a healthy 10GB per month if you just provide your email address.
-Limits are never ideal, but it’s one of the most generous allowances we’ve seen.
-There’s an equally charitable range of servers and server locations, and it’s all wrapped up in an intuitive and presentable package.
+The 10GB data cap is one of the most generous we’ve seen, and there’s an equally charitable range of servers and server locations all wrapped up in an intuitive and presentable package.

 This is a terrific introduction to the VPN world, and one that casual users may not even need to upgrade to the premium version from.